Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Introduction

 As the architecture of neural networks plays a crucial role in their performance, we test the newly proposed methods on different function classes of various structures.
 In particular, besides DNN, we focus on residual-related networks, whose usage \cite{he2016deep} was initially proposed to enhance image processing capabilities.
 These networks have also found application in various domains, including numerical PDEs \cite{karumuri2020simulator, zeng2022adaptive}.
-In a recent work by Oliva et al. \cite{oliva2021fast}, the XNODE network is proposed for the solution of evolution equations of parabolic type.
-Numerical experiments have demonstrated that, compared to classical DNN networks, XNODE, which builds upon the neural Ordinary Differential Equation (Neural ODE) network, can substantially reduce the number of iterations required for optimization.
-This rapid convergence can be attributed to the structure of the XNODE model, which emulates a residual network, and to the direct incorporation of the initial condition into the model.
-Besides testing our framework with XNODE architecture on a parabolic test problem, we also introduce a new variant of the XNODE network, which we refer to as the pseudo-time XNODE method, for handling stationary problems.
+In a recent work by Oliva et al. \cite{oliva2021fast}, the XNODE network is proposed to solve parabolic equations.
+Numerical experiments have demonstrated that, compared to classical DNN networks, XNODE, can substantially reduce the number of iterations required for optimization. {This rapid convergence can be attributed to the structure of the XNODE model, which emulates a residual network, and to the direct incorporation of the initial condition into the model.} Besides testing our framework with XNODE architecture on a parabolic problem, we also introduce a new variant of the XNODE network, which we refer to as the pseudo-time XNODE method for stationary problems.
 Remarkably fast convergence is observed in the numerical results, even for nonlinear and high-dimensional static elliptic PDEs.

-The paper is organized as follows.
-In section \ref{sec:WAN_analysis}, we prove a quasi-best approximation result for the WAN method.
-We also propose two more stable equivalent formulations obtained by replacing the direct normalization in the definition of the dual norm with a dual regularizer in \cref{sec:WAN_alternative}.
-In section \ref{sec:Dirichlet}, we show how the approach can be leveraged to allow for Dirichlet boundary conditions.
-Finally, the numerical results are provided in \cref{sec:num} to verify the effectiveness of the proposed methods.